Miro Review: Best Online Whiteboard for Freelancers?

 Verdict: Is Miro Worth It for Freelancers?

-Miro is a solid investment for freelancers who work visually and collaborate regularly with clients.
-It transforms dull meetings into interactive workshops and makes complex projects significantly easier to communicate.
-For design, marketing, consulting, and UX freelancers in particular, Miro has become close to essential.
+Miro is a strong pick for freelancers who work visually and collaborate regularly with clients — turning meetings into interactive workshops and making complex projects easier to communicate.
+For design, marketing, consulting, and UX freelancers in particular, it has become close to essential.
+Its intuitive design makes even non-technical participants active contributors.

 Alternatives to Miro